What Happens If Someone Is Pulled Over For Prescription Medication DUI?

 The second thing that a person should do is exercise their Sixth Amendment right to an attorney, “I am going to exercise my Fifth Amendment Right to remain silent and I am exercising my Sixth Amendment Right to an attorney”.
 The police aren’t going to be happy about that, but that’s a smart thing to do.

-If you need more information on what to do When Pulled Over For Prescription Medication DUI, call the law office of Phillips, Worthington & Allen P.A. for a free initial consultation at (301) 892-6007 and get the information and legal answers you’re seeking.
+If you need more information on what to do When Pulled Over For Prescription Medication DUI, a free initial consultation is your next best step.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.